saleem2007/git_practice/README.txt

 My name is Saleem Raes, and I love Git and Github.

 This is my second attempt to learn this platform and trying to push and commit changes.

+So far so good, having fun with pushing and commiting changes :)